krafticsteam/liberium/README.md

 compileOnly 'com.kraftics:krafticslib-core:(latest_version)'
 ```

+More info about how to continue is in the [wiki](https://github.com/KrafticsTeam/Liberium/wiki)

 ## Contributing

 Do you like this project and want to contribute?<br>
-You can post ideas, bug reports and pull request at the [issue tracker](https://github.com/KrafticsTeam/KrafticsLib/issues)
+You can post ideas, bug reports and pull request at the [issue tracker](https://github.com/KrafticsTeam/Liberium/issues)